-- training from The Bridge School on differentiation for children with Autism within the classroom. - Weekly meetings and training sessions run by the Senior Management Team or invited guests for Teaching Assistants, aimed at sharing good practice and maintaining the running of personalised interventions; and - Speech and Language training for all Teaching Assistants. - All staff training on supporting children who have experienced Trauma in childhood. - All KS1 and FS staff have received training on supporting children with
+- training from The Bridge School on differentiation for children with Autism within the classroom. - Training for all staff on supporting children with Dyslexia run by the BDA. - Weekly meetings and training sessions run by the Senior Management Team or invited guests for Teaching Assistants, aimed at sharing good practice and maintaining the running of personalised interventions; and - Speech and Language training for all Teaching Assistants. - All staff training on supporting children who have experienced Trauma in childhood. - All KS1 and FS staff have received training on supporting children with ASC.